 “Most murderers are only murdering one person over the legal limit our research finds.”— Wash Cycle (@Wash_cycle) May 15, 2019

 All of the articles use pejorative language about the cameras, like calling the revenue a “haul” or “lucrative,” that the “juggernaut” of a program “raked in” a certain amount.
-The only article to use words with a similar level of connotation on the safety side was the unnamed writer of the Delmarva article, who described some of the data this way:
+This resembles the original press release, which made zealous use of a thesaurus.
+In fairness, it did the same when describing drivers, like this paragraph which is one of several the Delmarva article literally copied verbatim without putting in quotes.

 For perspective, speed cameras captured video and still photographs of 1,555,946 careless motorists traveling at incriminating speeds during Fiscal Year 2017, compared to 1,556,441 speed limit scofflaws who triggered speed cameras in FY 2016, and 1,599,574 heedless violators in FY 2015.
 That is according to AAA Mid-Atlantic’s review of Speed Monitoring Systems data from the Maryland Department of Public Safety and Correctional Services.

 Some might say, “wait a minute.
-AAA mainly just puts out data sets, and Townsend did say that cameras make some drivers act like angels.
+AAA mainly just puts out data sets, and Townsend did criticize drivers for speeding.
 What’s wrong with reporting facts?”
 Indeed, the Post and NBC4 stories aside (and the Salisbury one on the other hand), many of them just list the table of revenue by county.